 So, after breakfast it was camera time and we took ourselves to Cley Marshes in search of one rare bird from North America, a Long Billed Dowitcher and a flock of winter visitors from the Arctic, Snow Buntings.
 The Long Billed Dowitcher was reportedly favouring shallow waters colloquially called The Serpentine that are to be found by the East Bank.
 It is a long walk out along the bank to the sea and the dowitcher is by no means guaranteed to be in its favourite location.
 Sure enough, shortly before we reached the location, all the waders rose from the marsh in alarm, the flocks ascending high into the sky and taking the dowitcher with them.This signified the presence of an avian predator, probably a Peregrine although we could not locate it in the sky.
 So we never saw the dowitcher, missing it by seconds as another birder told us it had settled far away out on the marsh and was now invisible.

-A resigned shrug of the shoulders and we resolved to walk to the end of the East Bank and the sea wall which consists of a vast bank of shingle protecting the marsh from the sea.
+A resigned shrug of the shoulders and we resolved to walk to the end of the East Bank and out onto the sea wall which consists of a vast bank of shingle protecting the marsh from the sea.
 Arriving here we learnt that the Snow Buntings had just flown east, moving along the inside of the shingle bank.We walked east following the fenceline and eventually located a twittering flock of birds flying above us.
 They were the Snow Buntings, about forty in all.

 The birds were obviously keen to descend to this particular area of withered grass, the dead stems of horned poppy and shingle but were nervous and edgy.
 Round and round they went, describing wide circles in the sky, constantly twittering to each other.
 Each time it approached us the flock would drop down almost to ground level but at the ultimate moment before settling the birds would become fearful and fly back up into the sky.